open-source-tabletop/cadence/core-rules/core-rules.md

 When you activate a unit, you first **declare the actions you are going to perform** and the order in which you will perform them.
 You then pay the appropriate cost from the unit's Command Points and reduce the Command Dice by that cost.
 You do not have to spend all of your Command Points in one activation.
 For units with multiple models you perform the action for every model before moving onto the next action.
 Keep in mind the following restrictions:

-- You must spend **at least 2 Command Points** per activation, unless your unit has only 1 Command Point remaining.
+- You must perform **at least 2 actions** per activation, unless your unit has only 1 Command Point remaining.
-- You may spend a **maximum of 4 Command Points** per activation.
+- You may perform a **maximum of 4 actions** per activation.
-- You may only perform **each action once** per activation.
+- You may only perform **each action once** per activation unless it is the pass action.
 - If you begin your activation with only 1 Command Point remaining, roll a d6. **On a roll of 1, this last Command Point is lost**, the unit takes no action however this still counts as your activation.

 **Note**: You may declare an action that will only be possible depending on the outcome of the previous action - if you do so and the action is still not possible after the previous actions then it is treated as a pass action instead.